DataHarmonySinger/DataHarmonySinger/README.md

 - 📫 How to reach me **namratadutta3@gmail.com**

 - ⚡ Fun fact **I love turning data into meaningful insights that drive decision-making and strategy.
-When I'm not analyzing data, you might find me exploring new hiking trails or experimenting with new recipes in the kitchen.**
+When I'm not analyzing data, you might find me exploring new hiking trails or immersed in music or singing.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">